CU-CloudCollab/aws-manage-lifecycles/README.md

 ### Push your configuration to AWS

 1. Package up the code, upload it to S3, and update the existing Lambda function to use it.
 This is all taken care of in one script.
-It will upload a package with the appropriate format to the S3 bucket named in [constants.sh].
+It will upload a package with the appropriate format to the S3 bucket named in [constants.sh](constants.sh).

   ```
   $ ./go-update.sh
   ```

-### (Optional) Push a new code version and invoke the updated Lambda function
+### (Optional) Invoke the updated Lambda function from the CLI

 1. Update tags on EC2/RDS instance or change the instance states so that the function will have something to do.